 Seniors don’t need to pre-approve your blog post.
 Inform your seniors immediately once it’s posted so that they have a chance to improve it.

-Non-technical people must understand the first sections.
+Non-technical people should ideally understand the first sections, such as for case studies, which often have a broad audience.
 Deep technical content should be added at the bottom.